ABOUT

 Neighbourhood plans

 Increasingly, more local councils are producing a neighbourhood plan.
-This allows councils to play an active role in constructing their communities to make sure that: there are places for residents to meet in their community; ensure that the community is guaranteeing an active lifestyle for residents by encouraging walking and cycling and by supporting local services and public transport; by implementing open spaces to encourage residents to eat healthily by providing allotments, orchards and growing spaces and, providing homes and neighbourhoods that meet the needs of all people, including the elderly and disabled.
+This allows councils to play an active role in constructing their communities to make sure that: there are places for residents to meet in their community; ensure that the community guarantees an active lifestyle for residents by encouraging walking and cycling and by supporting local services and public transport; by implementing open spaces to encourage residents to eat healthily by providing allotments, orchards and growing spaces and, providing homes and neighbourhoods that meet the needs of all people, including the elderly and disabled.

 Allotments